 Under this principle, each Industry's Output is produced with a unique set of inputs or a unique production function.

-Under this principle, all inputs consumed by an I-O industry are a linear function of the level of Output that is, the inputs consumed vary in direct proportion to Output and there are no economies of scale.
+Under this principle, all inputs consumed by an Industry are a linear function of the level of Output, that is the inputs consumed vary in direct proportion to Output and there are no economies of scale.

-IMPLAN is a regional economic analysis software application that is designed to estimate the impact or ripple effect (specifically backward linkages) of a given economic activity within a specific geographic area through the implementation of its Input-Output model.
-Studies, results, and reports that rely on IMPLAN data or applications are limited by the researcher’s assumptions concerning the subject or event being modeled.
-Studies such as this one are in no way endorsed or verified by IMPLAN Group, LLC unless otherwise stated by a representative of IMPLAN.
+IMPLAN is a regional economic analysis software application that is designed to estimate the impact or ripple effect (specifically backward linkages) of a given economic activity within a specific geographic area through the implementation of its Input-Output and Social Accounting Matrix.
+Studies, results, and reports that rely on IMPLAN data or application are limited by the researcher’s assumptions concerning the subject or event being modeled.
+Studies are in no way endorsed or verified by IMPLAN Group, LLC unless otherwise stated by a representative of IMPLAN.

 IMPLAN provides the estimated Indirect and Induced Effects of the given economic activity as defined by the user's inputs.
 Some Direct Effects may be estimated by IMPLAN when such information is not specified by the user.
-While IMPLAN is an excellent tool for its designed purposes, it is the responsibility of analysts using IMPLAN to be sure inputs are defined appropriately and to be aware of the following assumptions within any I-O Model:
+While IMPLAN is an excellent tool for its designed purposes, it is the responsibility of analysts using IMPLAN to be sure inputs are defined appropriately and to be aware of the assumptions within any I-O and Social Accounting Matrix Model.

 - Price changes